MA Sociology and Psychology

 - SQA Highers: ABBB by end of S5 or ABBBB/AABB from S4-S6, with a minimum of BBB achieved in one year of S4-S6.
 One Higher from Biology or Human Biology, Chemistry, Computing Science or equivalent, Geography, Geology, Mathematics, Physics, or Psychology required.
-National 5: English at Grade C and Mathematics at Grade A or Mathematics and Physics both at Grade B or Higher Mathematics at Grade C. (Revised 12/9/2018 to provide more accurate information).
+National 5: English at Grade C. Mathematics at Grade A or Mathematics and Physics both at Grade B or Higher Mathematics at Grade C. (Revised 12/9/2018 to provide more accurate information).

 - IB: Award of Diploma with 34 points overall and grades 655 in HL subjects including one of Biology or Human Biology, Chemistry, Computing Science or equivalent, Geography, Geology, Mathematics, Physics, or Psychology required.
-SL: English at 5 and Mathematics at 6 or Mathematical Studies at 7 (if not at Higher Level).
+SL: English at 5 and Mathematics at 6 or Maths Studies at 7 (if not at Higher Level).